 (4) Side and Rear Yards

-- (a) Fences and walls located in the side or rear yards shall not exceed a height of six feet in residential zoning districts and eight feet in nonresidential zoning districts.
-See Figure 7.05-A. - (b) Informal plantings, trees, and hedges may be taller than the above maximum height.
+(a) Fences and walls located in the side or rear yards shall not exceed a height of six feet in residential zoning districts and eight feet in nonresidential zoning districts.
+See Figure 7.05-A.